Impact of Charge Transfer Inefficiency on transit light-curves: A correction strategy for PLATO: CTI and its impact on transit depth

 \subsection{Basic characteristics of CTI}

-CTI is a by-product of prolonged exposure of CCD to radiation in space, from sources such as cosmic rays and solar particles.
-Radiation-induced defects create trapping sites in the silicon lattice that capture and later release charges during transfer stage in the CCD.
+Charge transfer inefficiency is a by-product of prolonged exposure of CCDs to radiation in space, from sources such as cosmic rays and solar particles.
+Radiation-induced defects create trapping sites in the silicon lattice that capture and later release charges during transfer stage in the CCDs.
 During its in-flight operation, the instruments' prolonged exposure to radiation will increase the number of charge trapping sites and thus, intensify CTI.
 This will impact the measured signal, causing charge trailing along the CCD columns (Fig.~\ref{fig:cti_effect}).
 This delayed release of electrons causes redistribution of flux from the source, leading to distorted image and potential photometric biases.

-CTI is a serious concern for PLATO, which relies on photometric time series to detect transits and identify exoplanets, as the charge-release timescale is of the order of \(10^{-4}\,\mathrm{s}\) for the fastest traps and \(10^{-1}\,\mathrm{s}\) for the slowest traps.
+Charge transfer inefficiency is a serious concern for PLATO, which relies on photometric time series to detect transits and identify exoplanets, as the charge-release timescale is of the order of \(10^{-4}\,\mathrm{s}\) for the fastest traps and \(10^{-1}\,\mathrm{s}\) for the slowest traps.
 These values are --~for the majority of the trap species~-- significantly longer (particularly for the slowest traps) than the transfer cadence of about \(900~\mu\mathrm{s}\), posing a risk to the robustness of the observations.